-There are significant opportunities to transform council processes and service delivery, to respond to customers changing behaviours, changing expectations (these expectations are set not by council services but by leading commercial brands) and to give the customer more visibility over the progress of services they consume, whilst at the same time maximising efficiency and reducing costs.
+There are significant opportunities to transform council processes and service delivery, to respond to customers changing behaviours, changing expectations (these expectations are set not by council services but by leading commercial brands) and to give the customer more influence and visibility over the progress of services they consume.
+This will be done whilst at the same time embedding accessibility into everything we do, maximising efficiency and reducing costs.